 "Historic Volatility" of a security (or basket of securities) is a statistical measure of the speed and magnitude of changes in the price of that security (or securities) over defined periods of time.
 "Implied Volatility" is the market's expectation of future realised volatility.
 Volatility derivatives are derivatives whose price depends on Historic Volatility or Implied Volatility or both.
-Volatility derivatives are based on an underlying security, and Funds may use volatility derivatives to increase or reduce volatility risk, in order to express an investment view on the change in volatility, based on an assessment of expected developments in underlying securities markets.
+Volatility derivatives are based on an underlying security, and Funds may use volatility derivatives to increase or reduce volatility, based on an assessment of expected developments in underlying securities markets.
 For example, if a significant change in the market background is expected, it is likely that the volatility of the price of a security will increase as prices adapt to the new circumstances.